 Eid Al-Fitr Is Also Known as Sweet Eid

-At the day of Eid, Muslims make the sweet dishes.
+On the day of Eid, Muslims make the sweet dishes.
 Many families enjoy aseeda, a sweet dish made from wheat and honey in Sudan.

 But in a Malaysia Kuih, colorful, sweet cakes are consumed.
 In Pakistan, Muslims make sweet dish sevaiyaan.
 India’s Muslims also make scrumptious sevaiyaan.

 On the day of Eid, Muslims meet one another and saying “Eid Mubarak.”
-The meanings of ” Eid Mubarak” is “Happy Eid.”
+The meaning of ” Eid Mubarak” is “Happy Eid.”
 In Indonesia, a popular saying “Mohon Maaf lahir batin” which roughly means “Please forgive me for anything wrong I have done.”

 Remembering Loved One